Where to stay in Turin: the best neighbourhoods (2026)

 Hotel Genio Mid-range

-The rail traveller's safe bet, classic rooms and a generous buffet, fifty metres from the Porta Nuova platforms.
+The rail traveller's safe bet: classic rooms, a good breakfast, and fifty metres to walk from the platforms.

 Tomato Backpackers Hotel Budget